ymanshur/alterra-agmc/day-6/submissions/go-restful/README.md

     ```bash
     make test
     ```
-- To show in html mode using
+- To show in html mode, use

     ```bash
     make test mode=html